Graduate Funding Overview

 Domestic students often start at the Office of Student Financial Aid and Scholarships, where there is an abundance of information pertaining to the cost of education, steps in securing financial aid, and the different types of aid available.

 International students should check in with the Office of International Services after being admitted to a UIC graduate program.

 Rule #1: Get to know your program's director of graduate studies (DGS)

 At UIC, every graduate program has a faculty member designated as the Director of Graduate Studies (DGS).
 At other institutions, the title may be different (e.g., Faculty Graduate Coordinator or Graduate Program Director).
 The DGS is charged with assisting prospective and current graduate students in that program, including with funding.
 Find out who that person is in your program.
-Then, go through the information here on internal funding such that you know what questions to ask the DGS or his/her staff.
+Then, go through the information here on internal funding so that you know what questions to ask the DGS or his/her/their staff.

 Rule #2: Funding may be internal or external.
 Familiarize yourself with both types.

 Internal funding is that which is offered by your university, in the form of assistantships, fellowships, scholarships, tuition waivers, and other awards.

 External funding is that which is offered by agencies outside the university, such as nonprofit organizations, governmental agencies, corporations, and professional associations.